Muhajir

 Celebrations Joyful Traditions

-Eid celebrations, weddings, and cultural festivals like Basant are marked by vibrant gatherings, traditional music, and elaborate feasts.
+Eid, weddings, and cultural festivals like Basant are celebrated with enthusiasm, featuring traditional foods and music.

 Cultural Calendar And Holidays